About the course

 This is a full time programme and the majority of time is spent in school as it is a PGCE it includes some work at masters level (Level 7) in recognition of the high levels achieved by students on this programme they are rewarded with 60 Masters level credits.

-The course consists of four modules
+The course consists of five modules

 *Raising Achievement of Children